-- 1. Building Lot and Type.
-The minimum lot size in the Central Business District is identified on Table 2 Dimensional and Density Regulations in Section 6.1 of the Zoning Bylaws.
-For specific building types, there are alternative dimensional standards for building lot and for building design that apply under Section 10.4 below. - 2.
-Number of Buildings.
+1. Building Lot and Type.
+The minimum lot size in the Central Business District is identified on Table 2 - Dimensional and Density Regulations in Section 6.1 of the Zoning Bylaws.
+For specific building types, other dimensional standards apply under Section 10.4 below.

+- 2. Number of Buildings.
 There is no limit on the number of principal buildings allowed on a building lot except as limited by dimensional requirements and other site development standards in this section. - 3.
 Building Step-back.
-Buildings in the Central Business District shall be setback or stepped back from the street right-of-way line in accordance with Table 9.3.B.6 for the Village Center Street Type.
+Buildings in the Central Business District shall be setback or stepped back from the street right-of-way line in accordance with TABLE 9.3.B.6 for the Village Center Street Type.
 Therefore, a building may have to be set back or stepped back further from the street right-of-way line in order to achieve the maximum height allowed.
 The purpose of this requirement is to enhance the pedestrian environment and prevent excessive enclosure and shadowing on Main Street.
 The space created by building setbacks is referred to as the Building Frontage Zone.
 The Building Frontage Zone is regulated under Sections 10.2.E.2 and 10.5.B below. - 4.
 Façade Orientation.
 Buildings located within sixty feet of a street right-of-way line must be built parallel to the street, with the front façade and entrance of the building oriented to the public sidewalk.